Storage & Samples

 Factory Samples

-• drums/ — Kicks, snares, hi-hats, claps, percussion, loops
+• drums/ — Kicks, snares, hi-hats, claps, percussion

 • wavetables/ — Wavetable banks for the wavetable oscillator plugins